 .
 The University's general Refund Policy can be viewed in Finance

 Requirements and Procedures for Official Withdrawal from the University

-Procedures for transferring, withdrawing from or interrupting a programme of study are detailed in the Academic Services Division's Change of Circumstances information.
+Procedures for transferring, withdrawing from or interrupting a programme of study are detailed in the Student Services Change of Circumstances information

 Return of Federal Student Aid (Title IV) Policy